ankitojha07/ankitojha07/README.md

 # Hi 👋, I'm Ankit Ojha!
 I'm a developer from India 🇮🇳, living in New Delhi (India).

-### Quotes that inspires me a lot 👇🧠🔒
+### Quotes that inspire me a lot 👇🧠🔒
 > "Your mind has to be even stronger than your body.
-Once you master your thoughts anything is possible"
+Once you master your thoughts anything is possible" </br>
 > “If you are persistent, you will get it and if you are consistent, you will keep it.”

 ### My Tech Stack 👇